learn-co-students/deploy-on-day-1-nyc-web-062518/README.md

 ## Next Steps

-**IMPORTANT: Make sure that you attend the lecture on Git in the afternoon before continuing**

 ### Group Logistics

 Since your table is going to submit a pull request with all of your tables profiles, you'll need to merge every branch that your table created into a single branch.
 This branch will contain every profile from your table.
 The process of merging these branches will probably result in merge conflicts in `index.html` and possibly elsewhere.
 That's totally okay and expected!